AnanyaRohith/Minesweeper-v1/README.md

 # Minesweeper-v1
-A Minesweeper game built using Python and Tkinter as a school final project.
+A Minesweeper game built using Python and Tkinter for my 11th grade computer final project.

 Developed under a tight timeline (~48 hours) while learning Tkinter from scratch.